 After April 14, the inmates themselves assigned their leadership and continue the informal court sessions.
 Every Wednesday the informal court is in session in Ikoyi prison, where the inmates are assisted by legal experts and pro bono lawyer.

 The last phase of the project will be dedicated to the theater play (Stage 4).
 The theater team will write the theater play, rehearse the play and prepare the performance of the play.
-The expected performance in Ikoyi will be in August 2021.
+The expected performance in Ikoyi will be on August 31st 2021.